 When the user logs into RouteOne on a new machine, they will be required to verify their identity by correctly answering one of their three challenge questions.
 The user will then receive an email with a password or TOKEN CODE.
 The registration process for the unauthenticated machine is completed by entering the TOKEN CODE when prompted in the RouteOne system.

-When a user logs in to an authenticated machine, there are no additional steps.
+There are no additional steps when a user logs in to an authenticated machine.

 Here’s an example of how Multi-Factor Authentication can help your dealership protect its data against theft and corruption.

 Multi-Factor Authentication starts the registration process for the new machine.
-The attacker will be unable to complete the registration process, even if he or she is able to answer one of Joe’s challenge questions because the email with the TOKEN CODE will be sent to Joe’s preferred email address.
+The attacker cannot complete the registration process, even if he or she can answer one of Joe’s challenge questions because the email with the TOKEN CODE will be sent to Joe’s preferred email address.
 When Joe receives the TOKEN CODE via email, he should immediately realize that his user ID and password have been compromised, change his password, and notify his Dealership System Administrator (DSA) of the incident.
-In the end, even though the attacker was able to get Joe’s RouteOne user ID and password, none of your dealership’s information in the RouteOne system was compromised.
+In the end, even though the attacker got Joe’s RouteOne user ID and password, none of your dealership’s information in the RouteOne system was compromised.

 Using Multi-Factor Authentication can make access to the RouteOne System with a compromised user ID and password difficult, helping your dealership protect its data against theft and corruption.

-Take a few moments to learn more about our Multi-Factor Authentication and additional RouteOne security features here.
-You can also listen to our past compliance webinars, browse through other compliance blog posts.
+Take a few moments to learn more about our Multi-Factor Authentication in the News/Info section of your RouteOne platform.
+You can also listen to our past compliance webinars and browse through other compliance blog posts.